• Who is Kat Biggie?

 28 Hours – Birth Stories

-February 1, 2013 By katbiggie 2 Comments
+February 1, 2013 by katbiggie 2 Comments

 I never took the time to write down my son’s birth story, and I feel pretty badly about that.
 He is almost six!
 So, when my friend Nicolette at Powerful Mothering told me she was collecting first born birth stories, I was happy to participate!